szepeviktor/debian-server-tools/mail/SparkPost-IP-blacklisted.md

-# How to report blacklisted IP addresses to SparkPort?
+# How to report blacklisted IP addresses to SparkPost?

 Look up these details in Reports / Message Events or through the API.